 Where:

-• =the contact area for each fluid side (m²) (with A1 and A2 expressing either surface)
+• A =the contact area for each fluid side (m²) (with A1 and A2 expressing either surface)

 As the areas for each surface approach being equal the equation can be written as the transfer coefficient per unit area as shown below: